-All first-time in-sample dwellings were included in CAPI light or CAPI.
-In Q4 2021, as the new sample was being introduced, all 80,000 dwellings were sent for CAPI light.
-In Q2 2022, when CAPI operations starts, birth dwellings, representing 25% of the total sample, were included in CAPI plus cases such as dwellings where the occupant has moved, and contact information needs to be obtained on the new occupants.
+All first-time in-sample dwellings with no contact information were included in CAPI.
+In Q4 2022, as the new sample was being introduced, all dwellings with no contact information were sent for CAPI data collection, whereas the rest were assigned to CATI data collection.